Frequently Asked Questions

 Academic progress, study delay and BSA

-If you’ve obtained fewer than 50 credits, you will be given a deferred advice.
-We recommended you to carefully consider whether you wish to continue your studies.
-You should also talk to your mentor / academic career coach.
-If you’ve achieved the standard 50 credits, you’ll get a positive advice.
+If you have obtained less than 50 credits, you will receive a postponed advice.
+We do advise you to think carefully about whether you want to continue your studies and to discuss this with your mentor / academic career coach.

-Are you considering to withdraw due to the current situation?
-Carefully consider the consequences.
-Withdrawing from studies has consequences for among other things the right to student finance and your right of residence in The Netherlands (in case THUAS applied for a permit for you).
-Once withdrawn, you also lose the possibility to file for extra financial support that DUO may offer due to Corona.
-In short, we highly discourage withdrawing for the rest of the academic year.
+Are you considering withdrawing because of the current situation?
+Please think carefully about the consequences.
+Withdrawing has consequences for, among other things, the right to a study grant and your right of residence in the Netherlands (if THUAS has applied for a residence permit for you).
+If you have withdrawn, you cannot appeal for extra financial support offered by DUO because of corona.
+In short, we advise you not to withdraw for this year because of the situation.

 Support for students